-A “supporter” is a resident of Canada or a citizen of Canada living either in Canada or abroad, who indicates support for the ideas and proposals set out in a petition prior to its being sent to a Member of Parliament to be sponsored and then released for signature online to the general public.
+A “supporter” is a resident of Canada or a citizen of Canada living either in Canada or abroad, who indicates support for the ideas and proposals set out in a petition prior to its being sent to a Member of Parliament to be authorized for publication on the House of Commons petition website for signature by the general public.
 In the case of electronic petitions, the “signature” consists of providing some basic contact information.
 If you have been asked to support a petition, and would like more information, please read on.

 A petition is used to draw attention to an issue of public interest or concern and to request that the House of Commons, the Government of Canada, a Minister of the Crown, or a Member of the House of Commons take some action.
 A person preparing and submitting such a request is known as a petitioner.

 Petitioners cannot directly present a petition to the House of Commons; only a Member of Parliament is able to do so.
-In order to have a petition posted on the House of Commons e-petition website and eventually presented in the House, it must be sponsored by a Member.
+In order to have an e-petition posted on the House of Commons petition website and eventually presented in the House, it must be authorized for online publication by a Member.

 A petition must also meet certain requirements established by the rules and practices of the House.
 The Clerk of Petitions, a non-partisan House of Commons employee, holds the authority to certify that these requirements have been met.